Last updated on December 2nd, 2023.

 Now the company presents the successor of its widely popular Zephrus series – the new Ultralite Sintrix NSX fly rods.
 The Hardy Zephrus was a fantastic all-around rod for all kinds of angling situations depending on the # you chose.
 The new Ultralite series does everything its predecessor did even a little better.
 Although it’s hard to believe, the designers of Hardy in Alnwick, England, managed to make the rod even lighter, a fraction more responsive and equipped it with the utmost in feel and precision.

-At $750 the new Ultralite rod doesn’t come cheap.
+At almost $900 the Ultralite rod doesn’t come cheap.
 When spending so much money on a fly rod you want every little detail to be right.
 Hardy does a good job at that starting with the black sack with the nice beige laces that give you the impression of unwrapping a precious gift every time you take the rod out to fish.

 Great Attention to Detail